-A CBS piece shared the story of Dale Schroeder, a humble man from Iowa who worked as a carpenter at the same company for 67 years.
+A CBS piece shared the story of Dale Schroeder, a humble man from Iowa.
+He worked as a carpenter at the same company for 67 years.
 He never married and had no children.

 Since he had no living relatives, he approached his lawyer about a plan for his money after he passed away.
-When his lawyer asked him how much he was talking about, Schroeder told him, “A little shy of $3 million.”
-The lawyer said he almost fell out of his chair when he heard the amount.
+His lawyer asked him how much he was talking about, and Schroeder said, “A little shy of $3 million.”
+The lawyer said he almost fell out of his chair when Schroeder told him the amount.

-Schroeder never had the opportunity to attend college, but he wanted to help kids from Iowa who otherwise would not have the opportunity to receive a college education.
+Schroeder never had the opportunity to attend college himself.
+However, he wanted to help kids from Iowa who otherwise would not have the opportunity to receive a college education.
 Schroeder passed away in 2005, but his legacy lives on.

-In all, Schroeder provided college tuition for 33 people who call themselves “Dale’s Kids.”
-They are now teachers, therapists and doctors, among other professions, all without any college debt thanks to Schroeder.
-While none of them can thank Schroeder personally, they can pass on his generosity to others.
+In all, Schroeder provided college tuition for 33 people.
+They call themselves “Dale’s Kids.”
+They’re now teachers, therapists, and doctors, among other professions.
+None of them have any college debt—thanks to Schroeder.
+While they can’t thank Schroeder personally, they can show generosity by passing his generosity on to others.

 Certainly, giving financially to a worthy cause is one way to be generous, but that’s not the only way.
-You can also be generous with giving your time or lending a listening ear.
+You can also show generosity by giving your time or lending a listening ear.

-For example, a 90-year-old woman sent a note to her next door neighbor saying she was lonely, scared and had no friends.
-She asked the neighbor if she would consider spending some time with her.
+For example, a 90-year-old woman sent a note to her next-door neighbor.
+She said she was lonely, scared, and had no friends.
+Then, she asked the neighbor if she’d consider spending some time with her.
 Sometimes just your presence is an incredibly generous gift.